 Payroll reporting for university employees is managed through Ultimate Kronos Group (UKG, formerly Kronos).
 To view or approve your timecard, select “Sign in to KRONOS” and log in with your uNID and password.
 The way your timecard is displayed will vary depending on whether you are hourly or salaried.
 Contact the Payroll department at 801-581-7873 if you have any questions.

 Personal information in CIS

-You are able to change your home address, phone number, emergency contacts, email address, and more through Campus Information Services.
-Simply log in with your uNID and CIS password and select 'Personal Bio/Demo Information' in the employee self-service apps column.
+You can change your home address, phone number, emergency contacts, email address, and more through the CIS portal.
+Simply log in with your uNID and password, and select the "Change Bio/Demo Info" tile.